Nico281102/ShelfScout-PX4-ROS2-Digital-Twin/docs/README_legacy.md

 ## Contributions & Conventions
 1. **New scripts**: keep descriptive prefixes (`run_`, `launch_`, `fix_`) and document usage in the README and `docs/structure_review.md`.
 Handle `PX4_DIR`, `ROS2_WS`, and env vars consistently with existing scripts.
 2. **Models & worlds**: add new assets under `models/<name>` with `model.config` + `model.sdf` and update the world or create a dedicated `.world`.
 Document which world/model to use in the README.
-3. **PX4 parameters**: work on copies of `px4_sitl.params`; do not enable automatic loading until tested.
+3. **PX4 parameters**: work on your own `.params` file; do not enable automatic loading until tested.
 Document relevant parameters in `docs/structure_review.md` or a dedicated note.
 4. **ROS 2 mission runner**: add new functionality inside `ros2_ws/src/overrack_mission`.
 Update `package.xml`, `setup.py`, and add tests/launch files if extra topics are introduced.
 5. **Documentation**: any substantial change (new script, launch flow change, world swap) must be reflected both in this README and in the report in `docs/structure_review.md`.
 Keep `docs/ROS2_MIGRATION.md` aligned when altering the bridge architecture.